The movie is actually set in a Bad Future

-Once the Duke captures the princess does he killed her or chain her up in a deep dark dungeon?
-No. He puts her in a room with a comfortable bed and a photo album full of picture of her father.
+Once the Duke captures the princess does he kill her or chain her up in a deep dark dungeon?
+No. He puts her in a room with a comfortable bed and a photo album filled with pictures of her father.
 He then makes sure that she can get out to see how his people are doing.

 Felix was not the hero that was originally supposed to save Oriana.